Martin Fischer-Dieskau

-Martin Fischer-Dieskau (born 1954) is a German conductor.
+Martin Fischer-Dieskau is a German conductor.

 Early life

 Fischer-Dieskau was born in Berlin to a musical family; his father was the singer Dietrich Fischer-Dieskau, his mother was the cellist Irmgard Poppen.
 Fischer-Dieskau's older brother, Mathias, is a highly regarded stage designer, and his younger brother Manuel Fischer-Dieskau is a cellist.
 Fischer-Dieskau claims that his desire to be a conductor dates from 1961, when he and his older brother visited a rehearsal of Don Giovanni at the Deutsche Oper Berlin, in which his father was starring.

 Education

 Fischer-Dieskau studied conducting, violin and piano at the Hochschule für Musik in Vienna, the Hochschule der Künste in Berlin and the Accademia Chigiana di Siena.
 He participated in masterclasses with Franco Ferrara, Charles Mackerras, Seiji Ozawa and Leonard Bernstein.
 From 1976 to 1977 he was a laureate in the German Music League's National Selection of Young Artists, and in 1978, 1988 and 1997 was awarded scholarships by the Leonard Bernstein Fellowship Program at Tanglewood.

 Martin Fischer-Dieskau's education was not exclusively focused on practical music-making.
 He also received a Magister degree in Italian Literature and Musicology from the Freie Universität Berlin.
 Publications: Wagner&Verdi, Kulturen der Oper Böhlau Verlag, Köln 2014.
 In 2015 ensued the PhD graduation with a dissertation about "Conducting in the Nineteenth Century - Italy's special path", which achieved international scientific recognition.